prose-im/prose-pod-server/plugins/community/mod_muc_anonymize_moderation_actions/README.md

 This is particularly usefull to prevent some revenge when a moderator bans someone.

-This module is under AGPL-3.0 license.

-It was tested on Prosody 0.12.x.

 ## Configuration

-Just enable the module on your MUC VirtualHost.
+Just enable the module on your MUC Component.
 The feature will be accessible throught the room configuration form.

 You can tweak the position of the settings in the MUC configuration form using `anonymize_moderation_actions_form_position`.